Water forms the arteries of the planet.

 Listening closely instils a sense of connection with a location; an expanded experience of a place and the other species cohabiting there.
 Intense and immersive listening experiences have had a deep effect on how I relate to the non-human world and contributed to my increased sensitivity to the impact humans have on the non-human.

-Scientific water monitoring techniques are typically used as a means to generate datasets on the condition or health of a water body.
+Water monitoring techniques such as regular sampling and testing can be used to generate datasets on the condition or health of a water body.
+This can reveal gradual changes over time, aswell as sudden events that ‘stress’ the aquatic environment, which can be important for making cases for environmental protection policies.
+However, often this is data is not so accessible to the public, or easily readable.
 I make a case for the importance of regularly listening to bodies of water, and the positive impact this may have on the condition or health of a water body.

 An example of a practice of listening to the condition of the water is that of the Musicians of Torba Province, Vanuatu referenced on the BBC Radio 4 series “The last songs of Gaia”.
 The Women of this community make music together in the sea by slapping their hands onto the surface of the water in rhythms, creating sounds similar to that of a dolphin fin slapping the surface of the water.
 This act of making music together in the sea extends their understanding of the condition of the underwater coral, as the acoustics of the water changes if the coral is becoming degraded.
 This act of collective music making in water, is interconnected with an enquiry into the health of the submerged ecosystem through the act of listening, being in dialogue, with the water body; a conversation between humans and coral through the medium of water and sound.
 A link to an example of this enactment is here.
 I sense a relationship between this increased sensitivity to acoustics as a means to become more aware of ones surroundings, and the bio-acoustic navigational practices of bat or dolphin echolocation.